etnoy/kompromiss/README.md

 * Add the repository to HACS
 * Download the integration from HACS
 * Add the integration to Home Assistant

+# Technical notes
+There are tons of scientific papers on MPC control with 1R1C and similar thermal models.
+If you are an expert in this field, please give us your feedback.

+The default simulation time step is 15 minutes

 # Credits
 The inspiration from this tool comes from the Ngenic Tune commercial product as well as [PumpSteer](https://github.com/JohanAlvedal/PumpSteer) by Johan Älvedal.